 The National Core Indicators (NCI) Survey provides an opportunity for members who receive Home and Community Based Services (HCBS) to report their satisfaction with their services and level of community integration.
 Colorado has been participating in the NCI surveys since 2013.

-The information collected through these surveys is used to better understand the effectiveness of HCBS administered by the Department of Health Care Policy & Financing (Department) and improve supports and services provided in the state.
+The information collected through these surveys is used to better understand the effectiveness of HCBS administered by the Department of Health Care Policy and Financing (HCPF) and improve supports and services provided in the state.

 What does NCI Measure?

 - Service Coordination and Access

 - Employment Status and Goals

 HCPF has partnered with an independent firm, Vital Research, to assist in the creation and administering of the Children’s Waiver Satisfaction Survey (CWSS).
 The CWSS expanded NCI’s Children’s Family Survey which primarily focused on Colorado’s Children’s Extensive Services (CES) waiver.
 The new Children’s Survey will receive feedback from families on their services and supports from members enrolled on the four children’s waivers, which include:

 - Children’s Extensive Services (CES) waiver